Understanding Capital Gains Tax

 Gift Hold-Over relief

-Where a business asset is gifted or sold for less than its market value, CGT is still chargeable by reference to the asset's market value.
+Where a business asset is gifted or sold for less than its market value, CGT is still chargeable by reference to the market value of the asset.
 This commonly arises within families, for example, where a parent transfers a business or business premises to their children.
-In such cases, the taxable gain can be postponed until the gift recipient sells the asset.
+In such cases the taxable gain can be postponed until the recipient of the gift sells the asset.

 How can we help you today?